2xic/tinyeth/README.md

   - [ ] Transaction
   - [ ] Trie

-- [ ] Network support (should be able to fetch a block from another node)
+- [x] Network support (should be able to fetch a block from another node).
+The implementation is currently a bit rough (it does not behave like a "nice" node), but it does have the capabilities to become "nice".
   - Wire/discovery protocol is more or less implemented.
 It's currently able to find neighbor nodes which is needed for the RLPx.
 [Discv4](https://github.com/ethereum/devp2p/blob/master/discv4.md#wire-protocol) is currently implemented.
 I know [discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md) is out.
   - [RLPx](https://github.com/ethereum/devp2p/blob/master/rlpx.md) is able to do the initial handshake, and send messages.
 Need some stability improvements, but it's getting there.
-  - (soon/wip) Capabilities for RPLx.
+  - Capabilities for RPLx.
 I.e [ETH](https://github.com/ethereum/devp2p/blob/master/caps/eth.md#eth62-2015) is the last step to be able to fetch a block :)
+    - It's now able to fetch a block :')

 - [x] Implement encoding and decoding of RLP